 About Dr. McConnell

-Dr. McConnell is a past president of the Hoosier Association of Science Teachers, Inc, and is an active member of the National Science Teacher's Association, and the National Association for Research in Science Teaching.
+Dr. McConnell is a past president of the Hoosier Association of Science Teachers, Inc, and is an active member of the National Science Teacher's Association, and the Environmental Education Association of Indiana.